N-body linear force law allowing analytic solutions: Force Law and General Solution

 and separating the terms yields

-The last term is the expression for the location of the center of mass, which is set to be zero.
+The last term is proportional to the squared magnitude of the location of the center of mass, which is set to be zero.
 The summations over mass alone in the first two terms gives the total mass $M$, so the first two terms are identical.
 The resulting potential energy

 is identical to $k$ independent harmonic oscillators with effective spring constant $JMm_k$.